overture-stack/website/markdown/documentation/maestro/index.md

 ## Supports Song's Dynamic Schemas

 Song utilizes a core data model along with a flexible, user-defined dynamic schema, allowing administrators to define their data model rules.
-Maestro only requires the base schema fields to index data but also supports the indexing of additional fields found within the dynamic schema.
+Maestro will require the base schema fields to index data but also supports the indexing of additional fields found within the dynamic schema.

-<Note title="Index Mapping Migrations">When changes are introduced to the dynamic schema, administrators must take responsibility to update and migrate to the new index mapping.</Note>
+<Note title="Index Mapping Migrations">When changes are introduced to the dynamic schema, the administrator(s) must update and migrate the new index mapping.</Note>

 ## Exclusion Rules